VariusWorldTechLtd/Wallet-ML/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

+- Download Python 3.6

+In each folder where coding is required there should be a requirements file present.

+'''
+pip install -r requirements.txt
+'''

 ## Development

 Provides the material for all development of the core Machine Learning systems underlying the service.
 The folder is sub-divided into the seperate development stages of the service.
 They include help files or cheat sheets to benefit the developer and without needed resarch.